 This is what most people imagine when they think of doing AmeriCamp.
 These Camps have excellent facilities along with a wide range of programmes and activities, including: land and water sports, performing arts, music/media activities and outdoor adventure (rock climbing, quad biking, raft building etc).
 More traditional Camp activities also include Campfires and ‘cook-outs’, outdoor Camping and special off site visits.

-These camps are identical to the traditional camps described above, but with a theme associated to them!
-For example, some of the most popular camps include (but are not limited to) gymnastics camp, basketball camp and cheer camp.
-If you have a passion for a particular sport or activity, then a speciality camp may be for you!
+These Damps are identical to the traditional Camps described above, but with a theme associated to them!
+For example, some of the most popular Camps include (but are not limited to) gymnastics Camp, basketball Camp and cheer Camp.
+If you have a passion for a particular sport or activity, then a speciality Camp could be for you!